 “He’s awake,” he said, putting his phone back into his pocket.

-The smoker threw the butt off the balcony and walked out of the door without looking at the magician on the bed, as if in fear.
+The smoker threw the butt off the balcony and walked out of the door without looking at the magician as if in fear.
 The woman officer who’d spoken to him earlier came into the room immediately.
 She motioned to the other man to leave before sitting on the bed next to him.

 “How did you know he was here?” she asked Juma.